AdamDavidson1/4klift/README.md

 ## LICENSE

 MIT

+## Code Quality

+4klift and it's components attempt to comply with PSR-1, PSR-2, and PSR-4.
+We welcome pull requests fixing any violations.

 ##### This open-source project is brought to you by [Deasil Works, Inc.](http://deasil.works/) Copyright &copy; 2017 Deasil Works, Inc.